-In addition in the current year, Angus Council met the required criteria to access a further 0.20% of P W L B discount in the form of a Project Borrowing Rate to enable a total discount of 0.40% on borrowing from the Public Works Loans Board in the current financial year up to a maximum of £5.3 million.
-As noted above, £2.0 million of this sum has so far been drawn down.
+In addition for financial year 2015/16, Angus Council met the required criteria to access a further 0.20% of P W L B discount in the form of a Project Borrowing Rate.
+However for the current year 2016/17 no further PWLB discounted rates have been made available.